qyang-newrelic/kubernetes-logging/README.md

 * Clone this repo
 * Deploy the chart using your New Relic license key: `helm install --set licenseKey=(your-license-key) ./helm/newrelic-logging`
-* If you are in the EU, make sure that the license key you are using is an EU key.
-You will not need to specify the EU logging endpoint -- it will be inferred from the license key
 * Check the Logging product for your logs

 ### Applying k8s manifests manually